UK to crack down on 'rip off' card fees

 British Prime Minister Theresa May has said she wants her government to do more for "just managing" households who face wage increases that are lagging behind inflation.

-Under the changes due to be introduced on Jan.
-13, surcharge fees will be eliminated for payments including those made on American Express credit cards, Paypal and Apple Pay, going further than a European Union requirement to eliminate fees for consumers using Visa and Mastercard cards, the ministry said.
+Under the changes due to be introduced on January 2018, surcharge fees will be eliminated for payments including those made on American Express (AXP.N) credit cards, Paypal (PYPL.O) and Apple Pay (AAPL.O).

-Details of the new rules are due to be published on Wednesday.
+This goes further than a European Union requirement to scrap fees for consumers using Visa (V.N) and Mastercard (MA.N) cards, the ministry said.

+In December 2015 Britain capped the transaction fees that banks can charge companies at 0.3 percent for credit card payments and 0.2 percent for debit cards as part of European Union-wide limits.

-Writing by William Schomberg; Editing by Alison Williams
+Additional reporting by Helen Reid; Editing by Alison Williams